garybernhardt/do_not_want/README.md

 ## DESCRIPTION:

 Several methods in ActiveRecord skip validations, callbacks, or both.
-In my extremely humble but also extremely correct opinion, this is a bad idea.
+In my extremely humble but also extremely correct opinion, it's too easy to accidentally use these.

 Do Not Want kills those methods dead so you won't cut yourself on them: